Nursing: Contract Instructor-College Credit

 1. A current and active Registered Nursing License issued by the Board of Registered Nursing by the state of California.

-2. A Master’s or higher degree from an accredited college or university that includes courses work in nursing, education, or administration;
+4. A Master’s or higher degree from an accredited college or university that includes courses work in nursing, education, or administration.

-3. At least one-year experience as a Registered Nurse providing direct patient care or equivalent experience and/or education as determined by the Board; AND
+5. At least one-year experience as a Registered Nurse providing direct patient care or equivalent experience and/or education as determined by the California Board of Registered Nursing.

-4. According to California Code of Regulations (CCRs) 1420 defined “Clinically competent” as the nursing program faculty member possesses and exercises the degree of learning, skill, care and experience ordinarily possessed and exercised by staff level registered nurses of the nursing area to which the faculty member is assigned.
+6. According to California Board of Registered Nursing’s California Code of Regulations (CCRs) 1420 defined “Clinically competent” as the nursing program faculty member possesses and exercises the degree of learning, skill, care and experience ordinarily possessed and exercised by staff level registered nurses of the nursing area to which the faculty member is assigned.

 - (A) One (1) year’s continuous, full-time or its equivalent experience providing direct patient care as a registered nurse in the designated nursing area; or